-Recruited from Hoffenheim for less than £30m in 2015 by then-Liverpool manager Brendan Rodgers, the signing of Roberto Firmino has proved an absolute steal.
-Leading the line in the devastating front three Jürgen Klopp has assembled, Firmino played a crucial role in Liverpool’s ascent to the top of the English game and the title they won in 2020 – their first league triumph in 30 years.
-Flanked by Sadio Mané and Mo Salah, Firmino sometimes fades into the shadows of this record-breaking team, but Klopp is in no doubt about the Brazilian’s importance.
+Recruited from Hoffenheim for less than £30m in 2015 when Brendan Rodgers was Liverpool's manager, the signing of Roberto Firmino has proved an absolute steal.
+Leading the devastating front three Jürgen Klopp has assembled, Firmino played a crucial role in Liverpool’s ascent to the top of the Premier League and the league title they won in 2020 – their first in 30 years.
+Flanked by Sadio Mané and Mo Salah, Firmino sometimes fades into the shadows of his record-breaking team, but Klopp is in no doubt about the Brazilian’s importance.

 “Bobby is a complete footballer,” the manager said.
 “A football team is like an orchestra – you have different people for different instruments.
 Some of them are louder than others but they are all important for the rhythm.
 Bobby plays something like 12 instruments in our orchestra.
 He’s very important.”

 Firmino is an extremely gifted footballer who does his most eye-catching work in crowded areas, combining brilliant close control and dribbling with an ability to unlock a compact defence with a piece of skill or a deft through ball.
 In that sense he is extremely well-suited to a centre-forward's role for a dominant team like Liverpool, who regularly encounter well-drilled, low-block defences.

 He has a wonderful first touch and is capable of moments of jaw-dropping individual brilliance that only a rare breed of player can produce.
 He manipulates play by attracting attention towards the ball and then taking touches to open dangerous passing lines further forwards, through which he looks for the runs of Salah (below) and Mané.
 However, even though he is so effective in drawing attention away from his teammates with his actions on the ball and at actually creating chances, a great deal of his most valuable work is done off the ball.